richyen/richyen.github.io/_posts/2026-04-27-bitmap_heap_scan.markdown

 # Final Thoughts

-Bitmap heap scans are one of the planner’s most practical optimization tools, as they allow the database to reduce random I/O, combine multiple indexes, handle medium-sized result sets efficiently.
+Bitmap heap scans are one of the planner's most practical optimization tools, as they allow the database to reduce random I/O, combine multiple indexes, and handle medium-sized result sets efficiently.

-While they may look complicated at first, the core idea is simple:Find matching rows first, then fetch heap pages efficiently.
+While they may look complicated at first, the core idea is simple: Find matching rows first, then fetch heap pages efficiently.
 What a great concept!